cleitonsouza01/qt-creator-arduino/README.md

 - Code folding
 - Parenthesis matching and parenthesis selection modes

-With all these features and more, Qt Creator can be lightweight, and for me, is one of the best IDE's available.
+With all these and many more features, Qt Creator can be lightweight, and for me, is one of the best IDE's available.

 ## About my template
-This repository creates a template that you allows you to configure Qt Creator as your Arduino's IDE.
+This repository provides a template that allows you to configure Qt Creator as your Arduino's IDE.

 What you need to use (*pre-requisites*):
 * PC running Linux